-The post-colony - the post-emancipatory state - is even defined as the pathology of unconsciously mirroring that and those, which are to be rejected, of re-enacting the cruelties of those who have oppressed living participation in reality.
-A talk about the entanglement of culture and the earth system in the terms of the Anthropocene, which still keeps a detached eye, which still does not proceed to embed this talk in embodied acts of reconciliation, of direct communication with non-humans, and with putting feeling back into the centre, perpetuates colonialism.
-We the adherents, and we the oppressed of the western cognitive empire need something else.
+We should do more than talk about the entanglement of culture and the earth system in terms of the Anthropocene, which still keeps a detached eye, which still does not proceed to embed this talk in embodied acts of reconciliation, of direct communication with non-humans, and with putting feeling back into the centre.
+We should do more than discuss concepts, unless we want to perpetuate colonialism.